ponylang/ponylang-website/content/reference/performance.md

     -1
 ```

 You probably won't be proud of that code, but you'll be proud of the performance improvement you get.
 The `-1` idiom is one that should be quite familiar to folks with a C background.
 If you aren't familiar with C, you might be thinking: "Wait, that's a `USize`, an unsigned value.
 What on earth is `-1` there?"
 And that's a good question to ask.
 The answer is numeric types wrap overflow and wrap around.
 So `-1` is equivalent to the max value of a `U64`.
 Keep that in mind because if you find your value in index `18,446,744,073,709,551,615`, you'll be treating it as not-found.
-That might be problem but we doubt it.
+That might be a problem, but we doubt it.

 ### Avoid `error` {#avoid-error}

+Pony's `error` is often confused with exceptions from languages like Java. `error` while having some similarities, isn't the same.
+Amongst other differences, `error` carries no runtime information like exception type.
+It's also cheaper to set up a Pony `error` than it is an exception in languages like Java.
+Many folks hear that and think, "I can use `error` without worrying about performance."
+Sadly, that isn't the case.

+`error` has a cost.
+It's a good rule of thumb to avoid using `error` in hot path code.
+You should instead favor using union types where one value represents your "success" value, and the other represents your "error" value.
+Below you'll see two versions of a contrived `zero_is_bad` function.
+The first utilizes `error`; the second is implemented using a union type.

 #### Error version